Closing Costs in Pennsylvania (PA)

 - Broker / Transaction Coordination Fee

-If you have questions, it’s important to work with your real estate agent so you can understand the closing costs that will be expected of you and even how to structure an offer.
-Homeway Real Estate is a full-service real estate agency.
-Visit our website to learn more about how we can help.
+If you have questions about your buying or selling journey, it’s essential to work with your real estate agent professional to fully understand the closing costs specific to your transaction.
+Your agent can set the expectation with you and even assist in structuring an offer.
+Homeway Real Estate is a local, full-service real estate agency and can be your trusted partner throughout the journey.
+Explore our website further to learn more and see how our team of professionals can help.